South America has been blooming as a preferred nearshoring destination for years.

 Infrastructures in Colombia, including IT, have been improving over the past few years.

-Research even projected the construction industry in the country to rise during 2019 and 2020 due to increased investments in infrastructures.
+Research even projected the construction industry in the country to rise due to increased investments in infrastructure.

 Dubbed Latin America’s Silicon Valley, Colombia is home to over 5,000 tech companies.
 An increasing number of schools and institutions in the country offer programs encouraging technological development.